 The website Canvanizer is also useful if you want to build a business model canvas online.

 6. Business Mind Maps & Mind Maps for the visualization of ideas

-Mind maps are an efficient way to visualize ideas as well as brainstorming.
+Mind maps are an efficient way to visualize ideas as well as to brainstorm.
 Ideas are presented in a structured way, which helps to stimulate the flow of ideas.
-The simplest procedure is to write the main term or the problem in the middle of a flipchart, whiteboard or simply a piece of paper.
-There are always new branches for new areas of your thoughts so you can differentiate but also deepdive into your ideas without loosing track.
+The simplest procedure is to write the main term or the problem in the middle of a flipchart, whiteboard, or simply a piece of paper.
+There are always new branches for new areas of your thoughts so you can differentiate but also deep-dive into your ideas without losing track.
 It is recommended to use different colors to better recognize the subcategories.
 Here is an example that shows how a mind map can be built: